rails/rails/guides/source/getting_started.md

 ```

 TIP: If you want to link to an action in the same controller, you don't
-need to specify the +:controller+ option, as Rails will use the current
+need to specify the `:controller` option, as Rails will use the current
 controller by default.

 TIP: In development mode (which is what you're working in by default), Rails